DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization

 Next, if one has a gradient update, then:

 Otherwise, if the edge $(i,j)$ or $(j,i)$ is activated, a communication bridge is created between both nodes $i$ and $j$.
 In this case, the local update on $i$ writes:

-Note that, even if this event takes place along an edge $(i,j)$, we can write it separately for nodes $i$ and $j$ by making sure they both have the events $T_{k_i}^{(i)}=T_{k_j}^{(j)}$, for some $k_i,k_j\in \mathbb{N}$, corresponding to this communication.
-As advocated, all those operations are local and we summarize in the Alg. \ref{Algo} the algorithmical block which corresponds to our implementation.
-See Appendix \ref{PracticalImplem} for more details on our implementation.
+Note that, even if this event takes place along an edge $(i,j)$, we can write it separately for nodes $i$ and $j$ by making sure they both have the events $T_{k_i}^{(i)}=T_{k_j}^{(j)}$, for some $k_i,k_j\in \mathbb{N}$ corresponding to this communication.
+As advocated, all those operations are local, and we summarize in the Alg. \ref{Algo} the algorithmic block corresponding to our implementation.
+See Appendix \ref{PracticalImplem} for more details.